The benefits of working in finance

 Jobs in finance pay well, even at graduate level

-Even when graduates start out in finance, jobs across the industry usually pay above the average graduate salary (which was between £15,000 and £20,000 across all sectors for graduates who left university in 2013, according the Destinations of Leavers from Higher Education survey).
-For example, in 2015 merchant banking group Close Brothers offered graduate recruits a starting salary of £27,000, which would increase to £32,000 in year two.
+Even when graduates start out in finance, jobs across the industry usually pay above the average graduate salary (which was between £21,000 and £24,000 across all sectors – with the lowest starting salaries at £16,500 – for graduates who left university in 2015/2016, according the Higher Education Statistics Authority or HESA).
+In the same period, merchant banking group Close Brothers offered graduate recruits a starting salary of £27,000, which would increase to £32,000 in year two.
 In the same year, retail and commercial bank Lloyds Banking Group offered graduates between £28,000 and £38,000 depending on the role.
+A look at the stated salaries of students who have graduated into commercial banking over the past year puts trainees earning between £31,000 and £36,000.
 Click here for more information about salaries in investment banking and here for other areas of finance.

 Follow us on Twitter @TjobsFinance.